reutrose/react-webapp-finalproject/README.md

 3. Install the dependencies:
    npm install

+4. If you have the needed access, you should download the zip file contains the `.env` file, then extract the files to the main folder of that project.

-4. Start the development server: npm run dev
+5. Start the development server: npm run dev

 ## Usage